stefanreuther/agave-tequilana/PLAYER.md

     cactus: vote yes

 to yourself.
+A vote is "sticky" and will be applied for this and future turns.
+To retract a vote, send a message

+    cactus: vote no

-You cannot vote for the end of the game when you are still building cactuses.
-Any `build` command invalidates a `vote yes`.
+You cannot vote for the end of the game while you are still building cactuses.
+Any `build` command (temporarily) invalidates a `vote yes`.

 Alternatively, the game will end when someone reaches `FinishScore`.